Academic Probation and Academic Warning:

 Requests for modification of probation restrictions:

-To request modification of enrollment limits imposed by academic probation, a student writes to the Academic Standing Committee, including a rationale for the request and any appropriate supporting materials.
+To request modification of enrollment limits imposed by academic probation, a student writes to the Associate Dean for Undergraduate Programs (firstname.lastname@example.org), including a rationale for the request and any appropriate supporting materials.
 Requests must be written; a student may, however, request an interview with the Associate Dean to discuss the academic situation.
 Requests must be received far enough in advance to allow for due consideration.
-They should be directed to the Associate Dean for Undergraduate Programs, McMahon 107.

 Requests for readmission following academic dismissal or lapse of continuous enrollment:

-Students requesting re-instatement following academic dismissal must submit the Re-Admission Application, available on the Catholic University Admission website.
-The application for re-admission must include a statement to be considered by the Academic Standing Committee.
-The student must must write an essay and give a rationale for seeking to return.
+Students requesting reinstatement following academic dismissal must submit the Readmission Application, available on the Catholic University Admission website.
+The student must write an essay and give a rationale for seeking to return.
 The application must be accompanied by official transcripts of all college-level coursework undertaken since leaving Catholic University.
 Appropriate supporting materials may be included as well.
 Completed applications for re-admission must be received by:

 - August 1st for Fall enrollment